neuschaefer/reform-handbook/src/source/quickstart.rst

 .. image:: _static/illustrations/5-callouts.png

-First, insert the included SD card intot the slot on the left hand side of the device.
+First, insert the included SD card into the slot on the left hand side of the device.

 Then, to turn Reform on, press **Circle** and then **1**.
 The **Circle** key is used for system control commands.
 When you press **Circle**, a menu of system control functions and their shortcuts will be displayed on the OLED screen embedded in the keyboard.